Christine Jax: Career and writing

 From 1999 to 2003 she served the state of Minnesota as Commissioner of Education (Education Chief) as a member of Governor Jesse Ventura's appointed cabinet.
 During her tenure, the budget of the department she led (the Minnesota Department of Children, Families, and Learning, which was the state's state education agency) was cut by $8.5 million (more than 10 percent).
 As a result, according to Education Week, Jax "cut one-quarter of the department's staff, to 183 positions, and restricted agency spending on travel, hiring, and contracting."

-Jax has authored three non-fiction books: The Seven Stages of an Enlightened Teacher; Who's Building the Ark: How to Manage Through Hell and High Water; and Rolling in Their Graves: Trump Versus Great Minds (the latter under the pseudonym C.J.
-Castle).
+Jax has authored three non-fiction books: The Seven Stages of an Enlightened Teacher; Who's Building the Ark: How to Manage Through Hell and High Water; and Women Within.

 Electoral politics

-In 2012, Jax was briefly a candidate for governor of Minnesota, running as an Independence Party of Minnesota candidate.
+In 2002, Jax was briefly a candidate for governor of Minnesota, running as an Independence Party of Minnesota candidate.
 Jax dropped out of the race and endorsed congressman Tim Penny, who was defeated by Republican Tim Pawlenty in a three-way race.

 Jax subsequently moved from Minnesota to South Florida.
 Jax ran for the Palm Beach County School Board in 2012.
 In a five-candidate race, Jax advanced to a runoff election, but was defeated by Michael Murgio.